randyrossi/vicii-kawari/doc/FIRMWARE.md

 Version | Notes
 --------|--------
+1.17    | Added 480p/576p version of DVI firmware for monitors that don't like to sync to the default.
+Also cenetered stuff better.
 1.16    | Fixed 2 blitter bugs.
 Added IRQ status/control bits for DMA operations.
 1.15    | Fixed some DVI signal stability issues.
 Also made RGB H/V sync match that of composite.
 1.14    | Composite/s-video was shifted from original - fixed (NTSC/PAL)<br>Analog RGB video was shifted 10 pixels - fixed (NTSC/PAL)<br>Fixed B/W only image when using motherboard PAL clock (some monitors)<br>Made luma vertical blanking closer to NTSC/PAL spec<br>Add NTSC50 and PAL60 options (YMMV)<br>Fix dot clock not available on DVI builds (large)<nr>Set addr/moved CAS/RAS fall times earlier in cycle for some slower DRAMs<br>Single build that works with both DRAM and static ram modules (DIY Chris, Saruman)